-- among ADNOC Distribution's main points of development, and in 2022, a total of 39 women were in team leader and above positions. - The Company continued to offer its Fresh Graduate Program for UAE national employees in 2022 a program we first launched to support local talents in 2021.
-In 2022, we successfully identified and enrolled over 42 highly promising fresh graduate talents who recently joined ADNOC Distribution. - ADNOC Distribution Temporary Worker Ratio was at 0.02% - ADNOC Distribution developed a new Gender Diversity Policy with the aim to further enhance our drive to be an equal opportunities employer and improve transparency.
-This new policy will serve as our guide on thinking and decision-making that takes gender diversity into consideration.
+- among ADNOC Distribution's main points that people are its main asset, the company of development, and in 2022, a total strives to attract the best talents, locally and of 39 women were in team leader and internationally, to acquire the smartest and above positions. most innovative minds to run our operations The Company continued to offer its Fresh and drive the Company's journey towards Graduate Program for UAE national employees the future. in 2022 - a program we first launched to support local talents in 2021.
+In 2022, we UAE Government's direction to empower, successfully identified and enrolled over retain, and invest in local talents, while 42 highly promising fresh graduate talents ensuring they are well-equipped with the who recently joined ADNOC Distribution. necessary skills to harness its operations.
+ADNOC Distribution Temporary Worker Ratio was at 0.02% Emiratization rate in 2022 across all ADNOC Distribution developed a new corporate functions.
+Gender Diversity Policy with the aim to further enhance our drive to be an equal pool of talents, with employees from opportunities employer and improve 71 nationalities working across the business, transparency.
+This new policy will serve as our adding valuable global expertise and exposure guide on thinking and decision-making that to strengthen its offering. takes gender diversity into consideration.